Angels play the Tigers leading series 1-0

 Los Angeles Angels (52-49, third in the AL West) vs. Detroit Tigers (46-55, third in the AL Central)

-BOTTOM LINE: The Los Angeles Angels lead 1-0 in a three-game series with the Detroit Tigers.
+BOTTOM LINE: The Los Angeles Angels bring a 1-0 lead into the next game of the series against the Detroit Tigers.

-Detroit has a 22-28 record in home games and a 46-55 record overall.
-The Tigers have gone 37-16 in games when they record eight or more hits.
+Detroit is 46-55 overall and 22-28 at home.
+The Tigers have a 31-10 record in games when they scored at least five runs.

-Los Angeles has a 52-49 record overall and a 23-26 record in road games.
-Angels hitters are batting a collective .255, the 10th-best team batting average in MLB play.
+Los Angeles has gone 23-26 in road games and 52-49 overall.
+The Angels have a 37-16 record in games when they scored at least five runs.

-TOP PERFORMERS: Zach McKinstry has a .241 batting average to lead the Tigers, and has 12 doubles, two triples and seven home runs.
-Riley Greene is 15-for-37 with a home run and three RBI over the past 10 games.
+TOP PERFORMERS: Zach McKinstry leads the Tigers with a .241 batting average, and has 12 doubles, two triples, seven home runs, 30 walks and 23 RBI.
+Riley Greene is 15-for-37 with a home run and three RBI over the last 10 games.

-Shohei Ohtani leads the Angels with 59 extra base hits (16 doubles, seven triples and 36 home runs).
-Luis Rengifo is 8-for-31 with a triple, four home runs and eight RBI over the past 10 games.
+Ohtani leads the Angels with 59 extra base hits (16 doubles, seven triples and 36 home runs).
+Luis Rengifo is 8-for-31 with a triple, four home runs and eight RBI over the last 10 games.

 LAST 10 GAMES: Tigers: 5-5, .246 batting average, 4.25 ERA, outscored by five runs